xavier150/Blender-For-UnrealEngine-Addons/README.md

 # Blender For Unreal Engine
-This Add-on allows you to export content created with Blender to Unreal Engine 4 and 5.
+This Add-on allows you to export content created with Blender to Unreal Engine.
 StaticMeshs, SkeletalMeshs, Animations (NLA and Actions), Collisions and Sockets, Alembic animations, Camera and sequencer [...]
 </br>It works with Blender 2.7, 2.8, 2.9 and work for UE4, UE5!

 Videos: